 The melodeon (or diatonic button accordion) is an instrument that has become particularly popular in the folk music of Britain, Ireland, parts of Europe and America.
 It differs from the piano accordion in that it is smaller and lighter, has buttons rather than keys and the notes change when the bellows are pushed and pulled.
 The rhythmic effects of this push-pull action are especially well suited to the lively rhythms of dance music from various traditions; although it can also be played in the smoother cross-rowed style, which is particularly suitable for song accompaniment.
 These classes will focus mainly on music from the British Isles, but will also cover traditional playing styles from other parts of Europe.

-This course starts from absolute beginner level in the autumn term and progresses throughout the year.
+This course starts from absolute beginner level in the Autumn term and progresses throughout the year.
 We will begin with the basics, learning the layout of the buttons on both hands and exploring simple tunes.
-The classes will cover both one-row and cross-row styles and we will be working on right hand melodies from the start.
+The classes will cover both one-row and cross-row styles and we will be working on right hand melodies as well as left hand accompaniments from the start.
 Music will be taught by ear with music notation and mp3s available after the sessions.

-The classes are progressive and will cater for absolute beginners at the start of the autumn term but will also cater for students who already have some knowledge of the instrument.
-From the spring term onwards it will be expected that students have already learnt the basics of the melodeon, have some knowledge of playing in different keys and using the left hand of the melodeon.
+The classes are progressive and will be suitable for absolute beginners at the start of the Autumn term.
 Students need to own or hire a melodeon in D/G with at least two rows.

-This course is for people who have already learnt the basics of the melodeon, have some knowledge of playing in different keys and are happy playing both sides of the melodeon together.
+This course is for people who have already learnt the basics of the melodeon, have some knowledge of playing in different keys and are able to play two hands of the melodeon together slowly.
 Students need to own or hire a melodeon in D/G with at least 2 rows.